BethKidd/Plant-Narrative-1/Group_Project/README.md

  <param ve-map-layer geojson url="OriginalRange.json">

 ### Section 3: Paperbark in Australian/Oceanian Bushcraft and Indigenous Tradition
-Attitudes toward the paperbark tree contrast sharply between American and the ones found among those living in the natural habitat of *Melaleuca*.
+Attitudes toward the paperbark tree contrast sharply between American perspectives and the ones found among those living in the natural habitat of *Melaleuca*.
 For many of the Aboriginal tribes of Australia and the Indigenous peoples of New Caledonia and Papua New Guinea, the paperbark tree holds an important role in their cultures.

 <param ve-video id="1n-zJNdfQJI"
 title="Paper Bark, Aboriginal Spirit by Shaman Creative.">